Douglas Alpine Cooling Mattress Review

 The creamy elastic response layer is 2.25″, and is situated on top of a 6.5″ layer of support foam that keeps you on top of your mattress, and eliminates bumps, shakes, and jiggles.

-For comfort and support, the Douglas Alpine Cooling Mattress ranks at about a 6.5 if 10 were firm and 1 were very soft, so it’s really comfortably firm, not mushy, making it easy to change positions effortlessly- without waking up.
+For comfort and support, the Douglas Alpine Cooling Mattress ranks at about a 6.5 if 10 were very firm and 1 were very soft, so it’s really comfortably firm, not mushy, making it easy to change positions effortlessly- without waking up.

 With free shipping, free returns, a 120 night trial period, and a free mattress protector included, it’s my favorite cooling mattress in Canada!
 You can order through my link here to get the best deal.